albertyeh199909/Slack-imitation-group-project/seprinciples.md

 Tabs instead of spaces, docstrings not required for trivial functions, wildcard imports not allowed except state.py, auth_util.py and constant.py

 ### Misc
+	- Spaces after # for comment.
+	- List comprehensions are used to replace all loops which simply apppend items.